More of my Free software: Vibrance HDR ~ Wifi Remote Play ~ Erebus RPG

 In continuous focus mode, a white circle shows to indicate that the camera is focusing.
 When touching to focus, or in autofocus mode, a white square is shown (depending on the focus mode), which turns green to indicate that the auto-focus was successful, or red if it was not.

 The on-screen display also shows the remaining battery left (green/red status bar in the corner), and optionally the zoom level (if zoomed in), the remaining free storage space on the device, and the current angle orientation of the camera.
-If "Store location data" is enabled (off by default), then a small GPS icon will appear next to the battery indicator when the location is available (you can still take photos when the GPS icon doesn't show, it's just that location data won't be stored in the photo).
+If "Store location data" is enabled (off by default), then a small GPS icon will appear at the top left when the location is available (you can still take photos when the GPS icon doesn't show, it's just that location data won't be stored in the photo).
 A dot shows to the top-right of the GPS icon to indicate the accuracy (green for accurate, yellow for less accurate).
 If the location isn't available, a dash will be shown through the gps icon.

 All Android cameras will rotate the photo depending on the orientation of the camera, but only to the nearest 90 degrees - so the photos look right whether you hold the device in "portrait" or "landscape" mode.
 But Open Camera has the option to rotate the photos so they are perfectly level, so your shots come out looking perfectly level every time!